Henry Frazier III: North Carolina Central

 On December 16, 2010, Frazier was introduced as the 21st head coach of the North Carolina Central University Eagles.
 Frazier succeeded Mose Rison and inherited an Eagles team that posted a 3–8 record during the 2010 campaign.
 His contract was for five years, with a base salary of $225,000.
-On August 22, 2013, following a domestic dispute, NCCU's administration announced that Frazier was relieved of his duties as the head coach of the Eagles.
+Frazier recorded a record of 8–14.

 Virginia State

 In May 2022, it was announced that Frazier would be returning to the sidelines as a head coach once again.
 He was hired as the head coach of the Virginia State Trojans.